mesosphere/dcos-docs-site/pages/docs/1.10/overview/architecture/node-types/index.md

 ---
+layout: layout.pug
-post_title: Node Types
+title: Node Types
-nav_title: Node Types
+navigationTitle: Node Types
-menu_order: 1
+menuWeight: 1
 ---

 A DC/OS node is a virtual or physical machine on which DC/OS components run.
 DC/OS nodes are networked together to form a DC/OS cluster.